-The time window cannot be set across multiple days.
-You can only configure the time window from 12:00 AM to 11:59 PM.
+- The time window cannot be set across multiple days.
+You can only configure the time window from 12:00 AM to 11:59 PM. - For each time window, you can specify the time window and the repeat frequency.

 Add Daily Backup Schedule